Skip to content

 )

-download_plan = get_download_plan(dataset_id, download_directory)
+download_plan = _get_download_plan(

 archive_checksum = download_plan.checksum

-archive_path = save_dataset_to_disk(
+archive_path = _resolve_and_execute_download_plan(

 show_progress=show_progress,